 Clearly the best way to end the Food Walk!
 I don’t have “professional” pictures of the day but I tried what I could with the little battery I had.
 What I do have is good memories of food, the taste of the soup on my palate, the delicious Ljubljana cake and the brilliant Slovenian wine!

-Thank you Marija and Andrej for being amazing foodies and great conversationalists 🙂 It was so nice meeting you both.
+This was really my best evening of Ljubljana!
+Thank you Marija and Andrej for being amazing foodies and great conversationalists 🙂 It was so nice meeting you both!

 Ljubljananjam Food Walks start at EUR35 depending on the number of people in the walk.
-Do contact Iva when you are in Slovenia, she is super flexible and customizes Food Walks as per people’s tastes.
+Do contact Iva when you are in Slovenia, she is super flexible and customizes food walks as per people’s tastes.